-Speaking of the next iOS version, it brought Home screen widgets.
+Speaking of the latest iOS version, it brought Home screen widgets.
 But the iPad equivalent limits widgets to the left edge of the screen.
 Apple needs to fix this hobbled implementation.

 Fix ⌘-TAB for multi-window applications

-With an external keyboard, pressing ⌘-TAB (COMMAND-TAB) brings up the icons for applications currently running on the iPad.
-Choose one to bring it from the background.
-This works well on a Mac, but needs a tweak for tablets.
+With an external keyboard, pressing ⌘-TAB (Command-Tab) brings up the icons for applications currently running on the iPad.
+You simply choose one to bring it from the background.
+This works well on a Mac, but needs a tweak for iPads.